Guerra de Titanes (2017)

 Guerra de Titanes (Spanish for "War of the Titans") was a major professional wrestling event scripted and produced by Lucha Libre AAA World Wide (AAA), a Mexican promotion.
 The event was the twentieth annual Guerra de Titanes show which, until 2015, has traditionally been AAA's "end of the year" show.
 In 2016 the show was shifted from December to January instead.
 The show was held in Gimnasio Juan de la Barrera in Mexico City, Mexico which also hosted the 2016 Guerra de Titanes show.

 In the main event Johnny Mundo successfully defended the AAA Latin American Championship against former champion Pentagón Jr. The original main event match was moved down one stop for unexplained reasons and saw the team of Dr. Wagner Jr., El Mesías and Pagano defeat La Parka, Psycho Clown and El Texano Jr. El Hijo del Fantasma successfully defended the AAA World Cruiserweight Championship while Aero Star and Super Fly lost a steel cage match forcing them to fight in Lucha de Apuestas.
 The show included two additional matches.

 The day after Guerra de Titanes three AAA wrestlers, Pentagón Jr., Daga and Garza Jr. left AAA, making a surprise appearance at a "The Crash" event in Tijuana, announcing that they were no longer working for AAA.

 Production

 Background

-Starting in 1997 the Mexican professional wrestling, company AAA has held a major wrestling show late in the year, either November or December, called Guerra de Titanes ("War of the Titans").
+Starting in 1997 the Mexican professional wrestling, company AAA held a major wrestling show late in the year, either November or December, called Guerra de Titanes ("War of the Titans").
 The show often features championship matches or Lucha de Apuestas or bet matches where the competitors risked their wrestling mask or hair on the outcome of the match.
 In Lucha Libre the Lucha de Apuetas match is considered more prestigious than a championship match and a lot of the major shows feature one or more Apuesta matches.
 The Guerra de Titanes show is hosted by a new location each year, emanating from cities such as Madero, Chihuahua, Chihuahua, Mexico City, Guadalajara, Jalisco and more.
 In 2016 AAA moved the Guerra de Titanes show to January, with the 2017 version continuing that trend.